 I’ve always been a fan of hot glue as an easy way to glue things together.
 But then I went to Creativation earlier this year and realized it’s a fantastic creative medium in its own right!
 Surebonder generously sent me a glue gun and a bunch of glue to play with after the show.
 I spent months planning things to make without actually making them!
 Last week I decided it was time to stop planning and start making.
 A good friend was in town, and she joined me and the kids in a fantastic hot glue crafting session!
 Be sure to also check out my hot glue earrings tutorial!

 I highly recommend using a low temp hot glue gun if kids are the ones using the hot glue.
 All of the projects featured in this post can be completed using a low temp glue gun.

-Cool Hot Glue Projects to Wow the Kids

-If you’re trying out a new craft material (or a new way of using a craft material, like this hot glue project), I highly recommend finding a friend who can join in!
-It was really fun to experiment different ways to use the hot glue I was sent, and both my friend and the kids inspired a few ways of playing with glue that I would not have come up with on my own.

-No. 8 | I’ve always been a fan of hot glue as an easy way to glue things together.
-But then I went to Creativation earlier this year and realized it’s a fantastic creative medium in its own right!
-Surebonder generously sent me a glue gun and a bunch of glue to play with after the show.
-I spent months planning things to make without actually making them!
-Last week I decided it was time to stop planning and start making.
-A good friend was in town, and she joined me and the kids in a fantastic hot glue crafting session!
-Be sure to also check out my hot glue earrings tutorial!

-I highly recommend using a low temp hot glue gun if kids are the ones using the hot glue.
-All of the projects featured in this post can be completed using a low temp glue gun.

 Two Awesome Hot Glue Projects for the Kids

 If you’re trying out a new craft material (or a new way of using a craft material, like this hot glue project), I highly recommend finding a friend who can join in!
 It was really fun to experiment different ways to use the hot glue I was sent, and both my friend and the kids inspired a few ways of playing with glue that I would not have come up with on my own.